thehydroimpulse/nanomsg.rs/README.md

  do not suffer garbage-collection pauses.

-nanomsg is a modern messaging library that is the successor to ZeroMQ, written in C by Martin Sustrick and colleagues.
+nanomsg is a modern messaging library that is the successor to ZeroMQ, written in C by Martin Sustrik and colleagues.
  The nanomsg library is licensed under MIT/X11 license. "nanomsg" is a trademark of 250bpm s.r.o.